EnumeratedDev/bpm/README.md

 bpm remove package_name
 ```

-To remove all unused dependencies try using the cleanup command
+To remove all unused dependencies and clean cached files try using the cleanup command
 ```sh
 bpm cleanup
 ```